alokkumar1-wex/benefits-shadcn-ui-poc/docs/implementation-overview.md

 - To guarantee API stability, every UI primitive exports an explicit `*Props` type (e.g., `ButtonProps`, `DialogContentProps`) that is re-exported from `src/index.ts`.
 Downstream consumers should rely on these types when composing or extending primitives.

+## 4. Storybook Governance

+- Storybook (Vite builder) lives under `.storybook/` and can be launched via `npm run storybook`.
+It auto-loads Tailwind tokens so the gallery reflects production styling.
+- Stories reside in `src/stories`.
+Each story imports components exclusively through `@/index`, demonstrates supported variants/states, and documents accessibility guardrails in the Docs panel.
+- ESLint restrictions (no deep imports) apply to stories as well, ensuring the gallery remains a trustworthy example for consuming teams.

 ## 4. Tailwind Configuration

 - `darkMode: ['class']` keeps dark theme opt-in via the `dark` class.